-Trump Blames Forest Management Again During California Visit
+Trump Blames Forest Management For Wildfires Again During California Visit

 After his visit to Paradise, Trump maintained that forest management needs to be improved.

-When asked if the fire had changed his mind on climate change, Trump said, "No, no."
+When asked whether the fire had changed his mind on climate change, Trump said, "No, no."

-Along his travel route Trump was greeted by some onlookers holding signs of welcome, and others carrying signs of protest.
-This is Trump's second visit to California as President.
+Along his travel route, Trump was greeted by onlookers holding signs of welcome, and others carrying signs of protest.
+This is Trump's second visit to California as president.